shopware/shopware/src/Docs/1-getting-started/20-getting-started.md

     }
 }
 ```
-To install the plugin, run `bin/console plugin:update` to refresh the plugin list and
+To install the plugin, run `bin/console plugin:refresh` to refresh the plugin list and
 `bin/console plugin:install --activate` to install and activate the plugin.

 Plugins can react to certain kernel events, such as when the DI container is rebuilt or